-- To complete the National 4 Geography Course, learners must pass all of the required Units, including the Added Value Unit.
-The required Units are shown in the Course Details section.
-All units will be assessed within school and will be assessed on a pass or fail basis. - National 4 Courses are not graded.
+- To complete the National 4 Geography Course, learners must pass all of the required Units, including the Added Value Unit. - All units will be assessed within school and will be assessed on a pass or fail basis. - National 4 Courses are not graded.

-The National 4 Geography course is developed to allow pupils progression to employment and/or training or the further study of Geography at the following level: National 5 Geography course or its units.
+The National 4 Geography course is developed to allow pupils progression to employment and/or training or the further study of Geography at the following level:

+• National 5 Geography course or its units.